Blog Post

 For later-stage companies (Phase 4-5), look for: revenue growth rate, unit economics (CAC, LTV, gross margin), retention curves, and operational efficiency.
 At this stage, the company should have enough data to demonstrate a repeatable business model.

 Nobody talks about this enough, but the biggest risk in traction evaluation is taking self-reported numbers at face value.
-A revenue number in a pitch deck is a claim until it is verified.
+A revenue number in a pitch deck is a claim until it's verified.
 For companies on platforms that track verified activity, like Startup Science, the traction data comes from actual behavior rather than founder reporting.

 Dimension 4: Product